Botmock/botmock-js/README.md

 #### Error Handling

-Events containing errors and also successes can be listened to in the following ways
+Events containing errors and also successes can be listened to in the following ways.

 ```ts
 const client = new Botmock({ token: process.env.BOTMOCK_TOKEN });